mParticle/docs/src/pages/integrations/onetrust/event/index.md

 mParticle can, in turn, use this consent information to enable and disable other integrations, power consent forwarding rules, etc. Read our documentation on [Consent Management](/guides/consent-management/) to understand more about GDPR consent purposes.

+For specifics on GDPR and CCPA implementation within the One Trust integration, please review [Mapping Consent States](#mapping-consent-states) below.

 ## How it Works

 Whenever a user browses your site or uses your mobile app, OneTrust provides a collection of cookie groups IDs representing the GDPR consent purposes a user has consented to, or declined.